 Each of these scenarios can be advantageous; for example, support for aggregation of management information can significantly reduce the bandwidth requirements of large-scale management activities.

 However, using a single term to cover multiple different scenarios causes confusion.

 To avoid such confusion, this document uses the term "proxy" with a much more tightly defined meaning.
-The term "proxy" is used in this document to refer to a proxy forwarder application which forwards either SNMP requests, notifications, and responses without regard for what managed objects are contained within requests or notifications.
+The term "proxy" is used in this document to refer to a proxy forwarder application which forwards either SNMP messages without regard for what managed objects are contained within those messages.
 This definition is most closely related to the first definition above.
-Note, however, that in the SNMP architecture [RFC2261], a proxy forwarder is actually an application, and need not be associated with what is traditionally thought of as an SNMP agent.
+Note, however, that in the SNMP architecture [RFC2571], a proxy forwarder is actually an application, and need not be associated with what is traditionally thought of as an SNMP agent.